-Any person who believes he/she has been the victim of harassment or intimidation in violation of this policy by a student or an employee of the district, or any third person with knowledge or belief of conduct which may constitute a violation should report the alleged acts immediately to an appropriate school District official designated in this Policy.
-The District encourages, but does not require, the reporting party or complainant to use the formal report form available from the principal of each building or available from the District's Central Office.
+Any person who believes he or she has been the victim of harassment or intimidation in violation of this policy by a student or an employee of the district, or any third person with knowledge or belief of conduct which may constitute a violation should report the alleged acts immediately to an appropriate school district official designated in this policy.
+The school district encourages, but does not require, the reporting party or complainant to use the formal report form available from the principal of each building or available from the district's Central Office.

-- A. In each School Building: Each building shall have two persons, one of whom shall be the building principal, designated as the person(s) responsible for receiving oral or written complaints or reports of violations of this policy at the building level.
-The District's Human Rights Officers shall establish guidelines for reporting and handling certain incidents promptly and directly at the building level (e.g. some verbal student-to-student cases).
-The District's Human Rights Officers shall be notified immediately of all other complaints or reports of violations of this policy without prior screening or investigating at the building level.
+- A. In each School Building: Each building shall have two persons, one of whom shall be the building principal, and the second shall be his/her designee as the person(s) responsible for receiving oral or written complaints or reports of violations of this policy at the building level.
+The district's Human Rights Officers shall establish guidelines for reporting and handling certain incidents promptly and directly at the building level (e.g. some verbal student-to-student cases).
+The district's Human Rights Officers shall be notified immediately of all other complaints or reports of violations of this policy without prior screening or investigating at the building level.
 Failure to forward any report or complaint as provided herein shall result in disciplinary action.
-If the complaint involves either of the two persons responsible for receiving the complaint at the building level, the complaint shall be filed directly with the district's Human Rights Officers. - B. District-wide: The District's Human Rights Officers are authorized to receive reports or complaints of violations of this policy directly from any individual, employee, or victim of such harassment or intimidation and also from the building reporting officers as outlined above.
-If the complaint involves one of the Human Rights Officers, the complaint shall be filed directly with the superintendent. - The District shall conspicuously post in each building the names, mailing addresses and telephone numbers of the building reporting officers and the district's Human Rights Officers. - C. The submission of a complaint or report of a violation of this Policy shall not affect the individual's future employment, grades or work assignments. - The District shall respect the confidentiality of the complainant and the individual(s) against whom the complaint is filed as much as possible, consistent with the District's legal obligations and the necessity to investigate allegations of harassment and the intimidation and to take disciplinary action when the conduct has occurred.
+If the complaint involves either of the two persons responsible for receiving the complaint at the building level, the complaint shall be filed directly with the district's Human Rights Officers. - B. District-wide: The district's Human Rights Officers are authorized to receive reports or complaints of violations of this policy directly from any individual, employee, or victim of such harassment or intimidation and also from the building reporting officers as outlined above.
+If the complaint involves one of the Human Rights Officers, the complaint shall be filed directly with the superintendent.

+The school district shall conspicuously post in each building the names, mailing addresses and telephone numbers of the building reporting officers and the district's Human Rights Officers.

+C. The submission of a complaint or report of a violation of this policy shall not affect the individual's future employment, grades or work assignments.

+The school district shall respect the confidentiality of the complainant and the individual(s) against whom the complaint is filed as much as possible, consistent with the school district's legal obligations and the necessity to investigate allegations of harassment and intimidation and to take disciplinary action when the conduct has occurred.